 A major consequence of super typhoon Haiyan that struck Leyte, Philippines in 2013 & caused total loss of viable farming was the mass movement of adults to the cities to look for work.
 Children were abandoned; many dropped out of school.
 Seven years later, families reliant on farming & daily wage labor continue to struggle, making the children's education a low priority in the family's economy.
 Under the pandemic, a new set of tough challenges has presented itself to already struggling families.

 In pre-pandemic time, FPVI provided its Fellows with weekly mentoring sessions from volunteer teachers.
 FPVI also nurtured & helped them support each other to foster a sustained sense of belonging.
 During pandemic time, FPVI provides them not only with academic support but also & more importantly support for their emotional & mental well-being.
 The FPVI Program aims to ensure that children in its care thrive even in challenging situations & become productive young adults & citizens.

-In affording them the opportunity to study and complete high school education, children in this program can pursue college education or train for a vocational skill in trade schools.
-Education and training will increase their chances of earning a good livelihood or getting a job, and will make of them productive members of the community and, potentially, act in a support capacity to other children who may need the assistance that they themselves received.
+By receiving the opportunity to finish high school, FPVI Fellows can pursue college education or train for a vocational skill.
+Education & training will increase their chances of earning a good livelihood or getting a job that will make them productive members of the community.
+Living in adverse times & situations also develops their resiliency for what FPVI helps them to be in the future - to act in a support capacity to other children who may need the assistance they themselves have received.

 This project has provided additional documentation in a PDF file (projdoc.pdf).